Soriba Diaoune

-Soriba Diaoune (born 14 August 2007) is a French professional football player who plays as a winger for Ligue 1 club Lille.
+Soriba Diaoune (born 14 August 2007) is a French professional footballer who plays as a winger for Ligue 1 club Lille.

 Club career

 Diaoune is a product of the youth academies of Lille OMS Fives and Lille.
 In 2024, he was promoted to Lille's reserves in the Championnat National 3.
 On 23 July 2025, he signed his first professional contract with Lille until 2025.
-He made his senior and professional debut with Lille as a substitute in a 2–0 UEFA Europa League win over SK Brann on 25 September 2025.
+He made his senior and professional debut as a substitute in a 2–0 UEFA Europa League win over Brann on 25 September 2025.
+On 14 December 2025, Diaoune scored his first Ligue 1 goal in a 4–3 victory over Auxerre.

 International career

 Born in France, Diaoune is of Guinean descent and holds dual French and Guinean citizenship.
 He was called up to the Guinea U16s for the 2023 Montaigu Tournament.
 He was called up to the France U18s for friendlies in 2024.